Non-exchangeable Conformal Prediction with Optimal Transport: Tackling Distribution Shifts with Unlabeled Data: Learning

 See Algorithm~\ref{alg:ours} for a sketch of how we optimize the total coverage gap from Theorem~\ref{theo:unlabeled_tcgap}.
-In practice, we parameterize the weights as $\log(\vw)$ and apply a softmax before computing the empirical distribution needed to evaluate the 1-Wasserstein/CDF distances and fit the KDE.
-In terms of computational cost, evaluating 1-Wasserstein distances has time complexity $\gO((m+n)\log(m+n))$, while evaluating the Gaussian KDE defined on $n$ calibration samples has time complexity $\gO(k \cdot n)$, where $k$ is the number of evaluation points.
+A more complete algorithm, including how this optimization fits into split CP is given in Algorithm~\ref{alg:ours-end2end}, in Appendix~\ref{app:experiments}.
+In practice, during optimization unnormalized weights $\{\tilde w_i\}$ are mapped to normalized weights via a softmax, regardless of whether $\tilde w_i$ come from a learnable vector or a weight function $w_\theta$.
+This normalization ensures differentiability and proper scaling before computing the empirical distribution used to evaluate the 1-Wasserstein or weighted-CDF bounds and fit the KDE.
+The computational cost remains the same in both cases: evaluating the 1-Wasserstein distance requires $\gO((m+n)\log(m+n))$ for sorting, while fitting a Gaussian KDE on $n$ calibration samples costs $\gO(k \cdot n)$, where $k$ is the number of evaluation points.

 \paragraph{Regression setting} In principle, our upper bound to the total coverage gap in Theorem~\ref{theo:unlabeled_tcgap} is directly applicable to regression tasks.
 The only caveat is that the true score $s(X_t, Y_t)$ might no longer be restricted to a finite set of known values, as in the classification setting, and designing $\push{Q^\downarrow}{s}$ and $\push{Q^\uparrow}{s}$ is more challenging.
 One can always construct these auxiliary distributions based on some prior information about the task or the underlying distribution shift, but more generally it is possible to leverage the regression-as-classification framework \cite{guhaconformal}, and again use $(\push{\hat Q^{\min}}{s}$, $\push{\hat Q^{\max}}{s})$ or $(\push{\hat Q^{f}}{s}$, $\push{\hat Q^{U}}{s}),$ as we do successfully in the experiment described in Section~\ref{sec:exp_reg}.